 We've also found using a steamer can effectively remove wrinkles and folds.
 A clean, consumer-grade steamer with distilled water can speed up the wrinkle-removal process and help prevent water marks on your screen.

-If you have a C-Series Enclosure and Impact Screen, you’ll want to be careful with tensioning.
-Too much tension can cause issues with other pieces of the enclosure working properly.
+If you have a Carl's screen that DOES the cable running through it, you’ll want to be careful with tensioning.
+Too much tension causes the screen to stretch in the wrong places and you can get excessive sag, plus if your screen is part of an enclosure, it can cause issues with other pieces of the enclosure working properly.
 You’ll likely be able to tighten the zip ties around the screen a little bit, but avoid tightening them a lot to save you more trouble elsewhere.

-Speaking of tensioning your C-Series Impact Screen, below are steps to do it properly to help troubleshoot fit issues.
+Speaking of tensioning cabled screens, below are steps to do it properly to help troubleshoot fit issues.

 For Carl’s DIY Golf Enclosures, Pro Golf Enclosures, and Built-In Screen Kits, tensioning your impact screen properly is an important step to making sure you have the most immersive and safest experience in your golf simulator.